Cryptographic Engineering

 Trusted Computing Architectures, SSL and IPSec

-Pankaj Rohatgi, Cryptograpy Research
+Pankaj Rohatgi, Cryptograpy Research, USA

 Businesses, governments and individuals are increasingly reliant on complex, highly-interconnected computing platforms, mobile end-points and network centric applications to conduct much of their business.
 Maintaining and validating the trustworthiness of this infrastructure has therefore become critical.
 However, as the complexity and value of the infrastructure has increased, the number of software vulnerabilities discovered and attacks mounted against applications, platforms, end-points, identities and sensitive data within this infrastructure have grown at an even faster pace.
 There is a realization that given this complexity, software-only security mechanisms may not be sufficient to defend against these attacks or to evaluate the trustworthiness of a system.